 Despite the guards, Diego and Bernardo are able to observe Varga and his aide, Juan Greco.
 Convinced the men are members of the conspiracy, Diego and Bernardo are alarmed to spot the criminals searching the house.
 Varga has heard of Alejandro's list and is determined to find the copy.
 Diego barely manages to slip away and switch into his costume, but he succeeds in stopping the villains from reading the copy when they do discover it.

-Later, Diego and Bernardo discover a letter that reveals that Varga is the Eagle himself, come to the pueblo to oversee his plans for revolution.
+Later, Diego and Bernardo discover a letter that reveals that Varga is the Eagle himself, and has come to the pueblo to oversee his plans for revolution.

 An emissary from a foreign power has arrived in the pueblo to discuss plans to help the Eagle in his rebellion.
 George Brighton, the agent, warns Varga that there must not be any open resistance.
 His government wants an obedient colony, not one torn apart by internal battles.
 Varga promises to deliver control as planned, but he continues to worry about Don Alejandro and the other landowners who have pledged their allegiance to the King.

 The Eagle tricks one of the de la Vega servants into riding to the home of another patriot.
 He plans to capture the landowner and torture him into revealing the identity of the other signers of the declaration.
 Diego discovers the ruse and sends Garcia riding after the servant with a note to warn him of the danger, but the sergeant is detoured by the promise of a meal and forgets to deliver the message.

 When Diego discovers his note was never delivered, he is furious, for Varga captures one of the patriots as a result.
 Zorro arrives as the Eagle is about to torture the man, and with Garcia's help, overcomes the Eagle's men.